media-sec-lab/DCOF/README.md

-###DCOF
+# DCOF
 # tensorflow-generative-model-collections
 This repo is the official implemention of "Learning deep co-occurrence features"

 ### Dataset
-The STex dataset can be downloaded from http://www.
-Wavelab. at/sources/STex
+The STex dataset can be downloaded from http://www.Wavelab.at/sources/STex

 ### Folder and file rename
 Rename the folder as 0, 1 ,2 ... , 475